What is the Scope of Marketing?

 Strategic Business Growth

-• Identifying Growth Opportunities: Marketing serves as a crucial driver of business expansion by identifying and capitalizing on new opportunities.
+• Identifying Growth Opportunities: Marketing plays a crucial role in driving business expansion by identifying and capitalizing on new opportunities.

-• Transition to Digital Channels: It helps companies transition from traditional to digital channels, essential for survival in today's market.
+• Transition to Digital Channels: This helps companies transition from traditional to digital channels, which is essential for survival in today's market.

-• Customizing Growth Channels: Enables businesses to create distinct growth channels, as demonstrated by legacy companies like HUL and Nestle who are developing their own robust digital ecosystems on top of their traditional businesses.
+• Customizing Growth Channels: This allows businesses to develop unique growth channels, as exemplified by traditional businesses such as HUL and Nestle, which are building their own digital ecosystems on top of their existing businesses.

 Customer Understanding and Engagement

-• Building Meaningful Connections: Marketing helps businesses build meaningful connections with customers across both traditional and digital touchpoints
+• Building Meaningful Connections: Marketing enables businesses to establish meaningful connections with customers across both traditional and digital touchpoints.

-• Personalization at Scale: With the integration of AI and big data, marketing empowers businesses to deliver hyper-personalized campaigns and solutions.
+• Personalization at Scale: With the integration of AI and big data, marketing enables businesses to deliver highly personalized campaigns and solutions.

 Revenue Generation and Business Success